Grades 7–12 Program

 What school supplies will the student need to bring?

-The school orders the required supplies for students.
-There is no need to purchase any supplies prior to the start of school.
+The school orders the required supplies for students and a nominal fee is added to your PowerSchool accounts.
 Students will need to provide their own backpack and computer carrying case.

 Is bus service available?